EndlessATC/Airports/final/AS/WSSS/WSSS_readme.md

 |   2.0   | 31 December 2022 |  BestBearrr  | Initial release of updated TMA |
 |   1.3   |  11 August 2021  |    Jacob     |               -                |

-_Disclaimer: Information included herein is not meant to be true-to-life.
+_Disclaimer: The information included herein is not meant to be true-to-life.
 This file is intended for recreational use only._